 • Fafard, Inc., P.O.
 Box 26, Anderson, SC 29622

 • The Scotts Co., 14111 Scottslawn Road, Marysville, OH 43041

-We are especially thankful to the departmental staff and the volunteers of the JC Raulston Arboretum who assisted in transplanting the annual beds.
-We couldn't have done it without you all!
+We are especially thankful to other departmental staff and the volunteers of the JC Raulston Arboretum who assisted in transplanting and maintaining the annual beds throughout the growing season....we couldn't have done it without you all!